-Freedom of Information documents obtained by SBS Dateline have shown Australia is exporting weapons to: Algeria, Angola, Burkina Faso, Burundi, Central African Republic, the Democratic Republic of Congo, Egypt, Eritrea, Ethiopia, Iran, Iraq, Libya, Mali, Myanmar, Nigeria, Saudi Arabia, Sierra Leone, Somalia, South Sudan, Sri Lanka, Sudan, Uganda, the United Arab Emirates and Zimbabwe.
+Freedom of Information documents obtained by SBS Dateline have shown Australia is exporting weapons to: Algeria, Angola, Burkina Faso, Burundi, Central African Republic, the Democratic Republic of Congo, Egypt, Eritrea, Ethiopia, Iran, Iraq, Libya, Mali, Nigeria, Saudi Arabia, Sierra Leone, Somalia, South Sudan, Sri Lanka, Sudan, Uganda, the United Arab Emirates and Zimbabwe.

 The FOI documents show that since January 2015, Australia has granted 179 defence export licences to the United Arab Emirates, and 102 to Saudi Arabia.
 The Government did not disclose what type of goods were exported and did not rule out weapons.